getgauge/docs.gauge.org/writing-specifications.rst

 Continue on Failure
 -------------------

-The default behaviour in Gauge is to break execution on the first failure in a :ref:`step <step_syntax>`.
+The default behaviour in gauge is to break execution on the first failure in a :ref:`step <step_syntax>`.
 So, if the first step in a :ref:`scenario <scenario_syntax>` fails, the subsequent steps are skipped.
 While this works for a majority of use cases, there are times when you need to execute all steps in a scenario irrespective of whether the previous steps have failed or not.

-To address that requirement, Gauge provides a way for language runners to mark steps as recoverable, depending on whether the step implementation asks for it explicitly.
-Each language runner uses different syntax, depending on the language idioms, to allow a step implementation to be marked to continue on failure.
+To address that requirement, gauge provides a way for language runners to mark steps as recoverable, depending on whether the step implementation asks for it explicitly.
+Each language runner uses different syntax, depending on the language idioms to allow a step implementation to be marked to continue on failure.

 .. tab-container::